sherlock-project/sherlock/README.md

   --json JSON_FILE, -j JSON_FILE
                         Load data from a JSON file or an online, valid, JSON file.
-  --timeout TIMEOUT     Time (in seconds) to wait for response to requests.
+  --timeout TIMEOUT     Time (in seconds) to wait for a response to requests.
-                        Default timeout is infinity.
+                        The default timeout is infinity.
 A longer timeout will be more likely to get results from slow sites.
 On the other hand, this may cause a long delay to gather all results.
   --print-all           Output sites where the username was not found.
   --print-found         Output sites where the username was found.
-  --no-color            Don't color terminal output --browse, -b          Browse to all results on default browser.
+  --no-color            Don't color terminal output --browse, -b          Browse to all results on the default browser.
   --local, -l           Force the use of the local data.json file.
 ```